 Is Jordan Valley Water part of West Jordan City?

-No. Our offices are located in West Jordan at 8215 South 1300 West, but Jordan Valley Water is primarily a wholesaler of water, serving much of Salt Lake County and other areas.
+No. Though our offices are located in West Jordan at 8215 South 1300 West, Jordan Valley Water was organized by the Utah State Legislature.
+It is primarily a wholesaler of water, serving much of Salt Lake County.

 Where can I find Jordan Valley Water Conservancy District in the phone book?